 All three “Government, Shops and Schools” must do their part and over time the automotive repair industry will mature into a high skilled job that anyone in America can aspire to and achieve no matter what their situation.

 Other benefits: Car owners will have a better repair experience, techs will be safer in the workplace as high voltage systems are more common.
 Repair Shops and Dealerships will have the workforce they need in the future.
 Parents will not be burdened with debt for private automotive schools that rarely get the student more than a certificate and a bill for $30,000 plus.
 The five year retention rate for graduates in an automotive two year program in under 10%.
-Foster boys and girls in that age out of the system could have a good job but cannot afford the tools and even the free education offered is not enough.
+Foster boys and girls that age out of the system could have a good job, but cannot afford the tools and even the free education offered is not enough.
 Prisoners released without a skill most likely will re-offend and cost the state more money and we also have failed them.
 Note: Salem State Penitentiary (Oregon) has a great program.
 I was lucky enough to get inside and teach some classes.

 Big ideas?
 Sure but they are doable.